Boat Rowing Class and School – Raft, Driftboat, Pontoon

 5 – Row more technical water to navigate more difficult rivers

-Dave McCoy, the Washington instructor is Swift Water Rescue trained 5 times, and has been guiding driftboats, rafts and pontoon boats through class 4 water in several western states, including Colorado, Oregon, Washington, Idaho and Utah for the past 15 years.
+Dave McCoy, the Washington instructor is Swift Water Rescue trained 5 times, and has been guiding driftboats, rafts and pontoon boats through class 4 and 5 whitewater in several western states, including Colorado, Oregon, Washington, Idaho and Utah for the past 20 years.